GenEscape: Hierarchical Multi-Agent Generation of Escape Room Puzzles: Method

 \subsection{Scene Graph Optimization}

-In this stage, we refine the scene graph purely through symbolic reasoning, without involving any visual modality.
+In this stage, we refine the scene graph purely through symbolic reasoning, without involving any visual modalities.
 The \textit{Player} agent attempts to solve the puzzle by generating a sequence of actions based solely on the scene graph structure.
-This proposed solution is then evaluated by the \textit{Examiner} agent against the intended one.
-The \textit{Examiner} summarizes key differences in bullet points—for example, highlighting when a player exploits an unintended shortcut.
-In such cases, the \textit{Examiner} revises the scene graph to block the shortcut and reinforce the expected solution path.
-Through iterative correction, the scene graph is adjusted until it supports a coherent and solvable strategy that aligns with the official solution.
-This process ensures that downstream image generation will faithfully reflect a functionally valid puzzle.
+This proposed solution is then evaluated by the \textit{Examiner} agent, who compares it against the intended solution.
+The \textit{Examiner} highlights key discrepancies—such as when the player exploits an unintended shortcut—and summarizes them in bullet-point feedback.
+In response, the \textit{Examiner} revises the scene graph to eliminate such shortcuts and reinforce the intended solution path.
+Through iterative refinement, the scene graph is progressively updated until it supports a coherent, logically sound strategy that aligns with the ground-truth solution.
+This symbolic verification step ensures that downstream image generation faithfully captures a functionally valid and solvable puzzle.